martinkearn/Content/Blogs/The web track at Future Decoded 2015.md

 ---
-title: A preview of the web track at Future Decoded 2015
+title: The web track at Future Decoded 2015
 author: Martin Kearn
 description: A preview of the web track at Future Decoded 2015
 image: https://dummyimage.com/800x600/000/fff&text=placeholder